Pakistan's Khan to trumpet Islamic credentials as home fires burn

 Issued on: Modified:

-Islamabad (AFP) – Foreign ministers of Muslim nations gather in Pakistan Tuesday as the country's leader trumpets his achievement of getting Islamophobia recognised at the United Nations while at the same time battling the most serious challenge to his rule in four years.
+Islamabad (AFP) – Foreign ministers of Muslim nations began meeting in Pakistan Tuesday as the country's leader trumpets his Islamic credentials while at the same time battling the most serious challenge to his rule in four years.

 The Organisation of Islamic Cooperation (OIC) is meeting in Islamabad with an ambitious agenda that seeks approval for over 100 declarations, including aid for financially strapped Afghanistan and support for the Palestinians and Kashmir.

+The meeting is also attended by China's Foreign Minister Wang Yi despite Beijing being criticised for its treatment of Muslims in Xinjiang province.

-But as officials praise Prime Minister Imran Khan for getting the UN last week to formally recognise Islamophobia as a global threat, the cricket star-turned-politician faces a no-confidence vote in the National Assembly.
+But as officials praise Pakistan Prime Minister Imran Khan for getting the United Nations last week to formally recognise Islamophobia as a global threat, the cricket star-turned-politician faces a no-confidence vote in the National Assembly.

 In a hectic week on the political front, the country on Wednesday also celebrates Pakistan Day, with a military parade and flypasts.